 The war option

 So, now back to the hot option.
 In an example, a mediator speaks about handy tips on how to settle disputes nicely.
-Not gossiping for example, staying civilized and not exploding or shouting loudly, yeah right.
+Not gossiping, for example, staying civilized and not exploding or shouting loudly, yeah right.
 I agree that this will have some effect, but that is not the answer to everything.
-All good and well but sometimes the soft touch will not work and it is all out war (lol).
+All good and well but sometimes the soft touch will not work and it is an all-out war (lol).

 Your escape route

-However, in most cases the soft touch will work better, because one wrong word, hitting the wrong tone, showing anger in public especially with your boss and you are dead in the water.
+However, in most cases the soft touch will work better, because of one wrong word, hitting the wrong tone, shows anger in public especially with your boss and you are dead in the water.
 But do you need to be afraid of that?